modflowpy/flopy/DEVELOPER.md

 This will retain any files created by the test in `exports_scratch` in the current working directory.
 Any tests using the function-scoped `function_tmpdir` and related fixtures (e.g. `class_tmpdir`, `module_tmpdir`) defined in `modflow_devtools/fixtures` are compatible with this mechanism.

 There is also a `--keep-failed <dir>` option which preserves the outputs of failed tests in the given location, however this option is only compatible with function-scoped temporary directories (the `function_tmpdir` fixture).

+#### Debugging tests in VS Code
+When writing tests to develop a new feature or reproduce and fix a bug, it can often be helpful to debug tests interactively in an IDE.
+In addition to the [documentation](https://code.visualstudio.com/docs/python/testing), the following tips might be helpful for getting test debugging to work in VS Code:

+* Add the following to the `settings.json` file:

+    ```json
+    "python.testing.pytestArgs": ["."],
+    "python.testing.unittestEnabled": false,
+    "python.testing.pytestEnabled": true,
+    "python.testing.cwd": "${workspaceFolder}/autotest"
+    ```
+    Notes:
+        - The first three may be already set correctly by default, but the last item is needed for VS Code to discover the tests correctly and run the tests from the `autotest` folder.
+        - The first three settings can also be set via the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) by entering `Python: Configure Tests`, and following the prompts.
+* Make sure the python interpreter is set correctly.
+* If test discovery is taking too long or not working, it may be helpful to install the [Python Tests Explorer for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=LittleFoxTeam.vscode-python-test-adapter) extension.
+* Test discovery issues can often be troubleshot by running `pytest --collect-only` at the terminal, though this may be prohibitively slow with the Flopy test suite.
+* Note that the [debug console](https://code.visualstudio.com/docs/editor/debugging#_user-interface) can also be used for interactive plotting.
+If plots aren't showing up, try adding a `pyplot.pause()` statement at the end.
+For example `import matplotlib.pyplot as plt; plt.imshow(array); plt.pause(1)`
+* The number of columns displayed for a `pandas` `DataFrame` can be adjusted by executing these lines in the debug console:

+    `pd.options.display.max_columns = <desired number of columns>`
+    `pd.options.display.width = 0`

 ### Performance testing